Methodology

 Performance Metrics & Formula

-Source performance is computed from claim-level data: corroboration rate, contradiction rate, time to confirmation, and upgrade/downgrade frequency.
+Source performance is computed from claim-level data: corroboration rate and time to confirmation.

 Public Formula